Here you can follow the blow-by-blow account of my attempt to transform myself into a (regularly) published author.

 Judith Ann Jance, born 1944, is an author of three different mystery series, all written under her own name.
 The Beaumont series features Jonas Piedmont Beaumont, a police detective from Seattle.

-The Beaumont and Joanna Brady series converge in Partner in Crime and in Fire and Ice.
+The Beaumont and Joanna Brady series converge in Partner in Crime, Fire and Ice, and briefly in Proof of Life.

 #1 Until Proven Guilty (1985)